Kev-prog-debug/My-daily-reminder/README.md

 # projects
-My personal built projects
-Hi, the following are the  website that I  built using my knowledge of JS,HTML and CSS.
+Hi, the following are the  websites that I built within the 3 months period of learning frontend web development !
 All of there are simple but "Simple is the best", right XD.